Shopping in Gay CAPE TOWN 2019

 Greenmarket Square offers lots of African curious.
 Take time to browse and negotiate the best price.
 The nearby Pan African market offers more variety and better deals.
 Those looking for more authentic antiques and trinkets should detour down Church street and roam its cobbled walkway.
 Pass long street and head up to Kloof where you will find young fashion designers and trendy boutiques.

-If all this walking sounds too much for you, then visit The Biscuit Mill in Woodstock a compact pedestrianised zone that is easy to find your way around and offers some quicky pieces and ceramics.
+If all this walking sounds too much for you, then visit Woodstock, a compact pedestrianised zone that is easy to find your way around and offers some quicky pieces and ceramics.
 Foodies should check out the Food Market held here every Saturday featuring the best food in the country.
 Think delicious breads, superb cheeses, meats, tarts, pies and more, all available to sample.
 It gets busy, so head there early.

 De Waterkant is the heart of Cape Town’s gay district and is more gentrified than Long Street.
 It has two squares, lots of cafes hidden among its cobbled streets and is home to Cape Quarter which features local design stores and a truly authentic shopping experience.